AdobeDocs/experience-manager-65.en/help/sites-administering/salesforce.md

 * how to configure Salesforce Cloud Services (configure AEM to integrate with Salesforce).
 * how to use Salesforce Lead/Contact information in Client Context and for Personalization.
-* how to use the Salesforce workflow model to post AEM users as leads to salesforce.
+* how to use the Salesforce workflow model to post AEM users as leads to Salesforce.
 * how to create a component that shows data from Salesforce.

 ## Configuring AEM to integrate with Salesforce {#configuring-aem-to-integrate-with-salesforce}

-To configure AEM to integrate with Salesforce, you need to first configure a remote access application in Salesforce.
-Then you configure the salesforce cloud service to point to this remote access application.
+To configure AEM to integrate with Salesforce, you first configure a remote access application in Salesforce.
+Then you configure the Salesforce cloud service to point to this remote access application.

 >[!NOTE]
 >